Down - Hack The Box

 ./linpeas.sh

-to /home/aleks/.local/share/pswm
+cd /home/aleks/.local/share/pswm

-and cat pswm
+cat pswm

 e9laWoKiJ0OdwK05b3hG7xMD+uIBBwl/v01lBRD+pntORa6Z/Xu/TdN3aG/ksAA0Sz55/kLggw==*xHnWpIqBWc25rrHFGPzyTg==*4Nt/05WUbySGyvDgSlpoUw==*u65Jfe0ml9BFaKEviDCHBQ==www-d